 Welcome from the Head of Sixth Form, Pete Hogan

-Within our thriving mixed Sixth Form of approximately 340 students, you will find a friendly and supportive community atmosphere.
-Every September, we are delighted to welcome our own Year 11 students and students from numerous other schools into the Sixth Form and show what we can offer.
+Within our thriving mixed Sixth Form of approximately 300 students, you will find a friendly and supportive community atmosphere.
+Every September, we are delighted to welcome our own Year 11 students and students from numerous other schools into the Sixth Form to show what we can offer.

 Why Study at The Downs School Sixth Form?